AChicote/AChicote.github.io/_posts/2017-1-1-Hello-World.md

 ## Brief description of Barcelona Accidents.

   1. Dataset contains all the accidents that the local police attended from 2010 to 2017.
   2. The information is gathered is spread in different CSV:
     * Accidents.
     This one has all information about the accident including time, location, number of victims and deceased and he number of vehicles.
 It also includes a column in which it is determined if it was a pedestrian responsible for the event.
     * Causes of the accident.
     This one adds 'initial_street' and 'mediate_cause'.
 While the meaning of the first added column is unclear and will need further analysis, the second one -'mediate_cause' - indicates the reason - if any - behind the accident.
     * People Involved.
     This one incorporates information about the people involved like age, gender, degree of injuries, who is responsible etc
     * Types.
     This CSV adds a filed named 'accidents_details' and it describes the reason behind the accident.
     * Vehicles involved.
     This file adds a bunch of details about the vehicle involved from a description of it up to its model and brand name.
 It also includes info about the experience of the driver.

   3. It has been a hard work to combine all different CSV due to different encodings and column's names.
   4. Once I have all data combined, I will decide what course of action to take.

-  5. The link in github for a more detailed and technical explanation is available: [my github](https://github.com/AlexChicote/BarcelonaAccidents).
+  5. The link in github for a more detailed and technical explanation is available: in my github as [BarcelonaAccidents](https://github.com/AlexChicote/BarcelonaAccidents).
 I will keep on updating them as I move forward.

 ## Non-technical description of BarcelonaAccidents.